Christopher Priest (comic book writer): Comics writing

 Priest (as Jim Owsley) entered the comics industry as a Marvel Comics intern in 1978.
 He joined Marvel's editorial staff in 1979, working for Paul Laikin as a managing editor on Crazy Magazine and becoming the first African American editor in mainstream comics.
 He next became assistant editor for Larry Hama on the Conan titles.

 Owsley made his professional debut as a writer in 1983 with issue No. 1 of The Falcon miniseries and was made full editor of the Spider-Man comic books from 1985 to 1986.
 Professional and personal disagreements eventually led to his leaving Marvel.
 Owsley's writing tenure on Power Man and Iron Fist concluded with Iron Fist's controversial death.

 Moving to DC Comics, Owsley had a run as writer of Green Lantern when the character was exclusive to the anthology series Action Comics Weekly from 1988 to 1989.
 Owsley wrote the Green Lantern serial issues #601–607, left part way through a story arc and then returned for issues #621–635.
 He worked with artists Gil Kane and Tod Smith during his first run, and then upon his return, with artist M. D. Bright.
-Owsley would write two Green Lantern Specials, the second issue concluding the plots left off from the end of Action Comics Weekly, with Bright drawing.
-They would work again on the first issue of Green Lantern: Emerald Dawn before Owsley departed.
+Owsley wrote two Green Lantern Specials, the second issue concluding the plots left off from the end of Action Comics Weekly, with Bright drawing.
+They worked together again on the first issue of Green Lantern: Emerald Dawn before Owsley departed.
 He edited several titles in DC Comics' Impact Comics imprint from 1991 to 1993.